MathematicFirmsofMemphis/RTS-Computer-Center/README.md

 ### Analysis of the Real-Time Strategy (RTS) Computer Center

 #### Overview:
-The RTS Computer Center script, likely written in C#, is designed to manage various aspects of a real-time strategy game.
+The RTS Computer Center script, likely written in json, is designed to manage various aspects of a real-time strategy game.
 The script would typically handle tasks such as resource management, unit production, base building, and possibly AI for enemy behavior.
 Below is a markdown analysis that breaks down the potential components and functionalities of this script.

 #### Key Components: